 - To distinguish among various predictive model types and understand the purpose and statistical foundations of each

-- Understand and classify different types of data science problems
+- To understand and classify different types of data science problems

-- Discern the characteristics of common data science scenarios
+- To discern the characteristics of common data science scenarios

-- Match data science problems to the best-fit models to solve them
+- How to match data science problems to the best-fit models to solve them

-- Use R as a data mining tool including functions for correlation, covariance, linear regression, logistic regression, and non-linear models
+- To use R as a data mining tool, including functions for correlation, covariance, linear regression, logistic regression, and nonlinear models

-- Business analysts, data analysts, and data scientists who need to frame analytic problems and choose the most effective ways to solve those problems
+- Business analysts, data analysts, and data scientists who need to frame analytics problems and choose the most effective ways to solve those problems

 - Business and technical managers who need to understand the nature of analytics and data science work